mrYakamoto/blog-1-anonymous-blog/README.md

 end
 ```

 You'll have other fields and validations, to be sure.
-What fields do you want your blog post to have?
+What fields do you want
+your blog post to have?
 Author?

+### Release 2:  Add Unit Tests

+Making sure that all your models are correct *without* automated testing is a
+real bummer.
+Try adding **UNIT TESTS**.
+Unit tests are short tests that
+verify your models function as expected.
+The skeleton ships with a sample unit
+test to get you going.
+Try creating a new `Post` that violates its
+constraints.
+That instance should return `false` for its `valid?` method.
+Or,
+you could ask that instance for its `.errors`.
+You can uses these data to
+build tests to make sure your models function.
+More documentation on these
+validation methods can be found in the Resources section below.

+As you grow as a developer you'll discover models that aren't strictly bound to
+a table and you'll want to test them as well.
+Imagine an `EncryptionService` or
+an `AnagramGenerator` class.
+These classes would definitely benefit from
+having unit tests around them to verify that their implementations work.

+Good unit testing is a powerful tool in helping to create good
+object-orientation!

-### Release 2: Design Simple Pages and Forms
+### Release 3: Design Simple Pages and Forms

 Design simple pages and forms to implement all the above functionality.
 It
 doesn't need to be styled well, but if your HTML is well-structured it will